SAP/ui5-webcomponents/docs/3-frameworks/03-Vue.md

 ## Setting up a Nuxt project with UI5 Web Components

+Nuxt is a popular JavaScript framework built on Vue.js, designed to create server-rendered, single-page, and statically generated applications.
+It simplifies the development process by offering features like routing, state management, and an extensive plugin ecosystem.

 ### Step 1.
-Setup a Nuxt project.
+Setup a Nuxt project

-To initialize a Nuxt project, please follow the instructions provided in the [official Nuxt documentation.](https://nuxt.com/docs/getting-started/installation#new-project)
+To initialize a Nuxt project, please follow the instructions provided in the [official Nuxt documentation](https://nuxt.com/docs/getting-started/installation#new-project).

 ### Step 2.
 Add UI5 Web Components
 ```bash
 npm install @ui5/webcomponents
 ```

 ### Step 3.
-Configure the Nuxt application.
+Configure the Nuxt application

-#### Disable Server-Side Rendering (SSR):

-Currently, UI5 Web Components do not support Server-Side Rendering (SSR) as they rely on the browser's DOM APIs to function.
-To prevent rendering issues, ensure that SSR is disabled in your Nuxt configuration by setting `ssr: false`.

-#### Treat UI5 Web Components as custom elements:

 To avoid Vue's compiler treating UI5 Web Components as standard Vue components, you need to configure `compilerOptions.isCustomElement` in your `nuxt.config`.